cerndigitalmemory/bagit-create/README.md

 ### CERN Document Server (CDS)

-To prepare a BagIt from a CDS Resource ID, run `python main.py --recid=2272168 --source=cds`
+To prepare a BagIt from a CDS Resource ID, using the CLI interface, run `python cli.py --recid=2272168 --source=cds`

 ```
 > tree bagitexport_2272168